Content marketers want to know which blog posts catch users’ attention, push prospects down the sales funnel or convince leads to become customers.

 Service-based businesses — plumbers, electricians, designers, etc. — have it even tougher.

-This does not mean we should throw our blog budgets into a void with no hope of seeing a measurable return.
+To continue the metaphor, this does not mean we should throw our blog budgets down the toilet with no hope of seeing a measurable return.

-The success of a blog isn’t always measured by direct, attributable revenue generation.
-Many marketers lean on softer metrics like shares, time on page, bounce rate, engagements on social and so on to determine whether or not their content is resonating with the intended audience.
+Let's be clear: blog ROI isn’t always measured by direct, attributable revenue generation.
+Many marketers lean on shares, time on page, bounce rate, engagements on social and other top-funnel metrics to determine whether or not their content is resonating.

 A Few Blog ROI Notes to Keep in Mind